Free Shipping to US on orders $75+ Shop Now

 Limit Your Technology Usage

-It can be challenging to maintain mind-body contact in the digital era, especially when our phones, laptops and other gadgets have become gates to the abstract, digital environment.
-Spending too much time in the virtual zone can affect our relationship with our bodies negatively.
+It can be challenging to maintain mind-body contact in the digital era, especially when our phones, laptops, and other gadgets have become gates to the never-ending digital environment.
+Spending too much time in the virtual zone can affect your relationship with your body negatively.

-Limiting our technology usage, especially when we are physically present with other people, or when we are working, studying, or preparing for sleep can help us regain a sense of being in the moment.
+Limiting your technology usage, especially when you are physically present with other people, or when you are working, studying, or preparing for sleep can help you regain a sense of being in the moment.

 See All Articles